BACK TO PAGE 1

 with high temperatures.

-Materials such as carbon
+Materials such as fiberglass,

-fibre and carbon kevlar first used on race cars and famed
+kevlar first used on race cars and famed for their high strength and

-for their high strength and lightweight properties have now filtered
+lightweight properties have now filtered down to the production car

-down to the production car level, mainly in high-end vehicles.
-But
+level, mainly in high-end vehicles.
+But in due time these composites

-in due time these composites will begin to appear in the average car,
+will begin to appear in the average car, cutting weight and increasing

-cutting weight and increasing fuel economy whilst maintaining structural
+fuel economy whilst maintaining structural rigidity.

 EXTERIOR DESIGN

-In the future car, designers will have to explore
+In the future car, designers will have to explore new themes and find

-new themes and find alternative influences for their designs.
-In an
+alternative influences for their designs.
+In an effort to catch people's

-effort to catch people's eyes the designs will have to be increasingly
+eyes the designs will have to be increasingly bold and brash often

-bold and brash often sacrificing the aesthetic balance of the design
+sacrificing the aesthetic balance of the design in attempt to be different

-in attempt to be different in an increasingly 'done before' market.
+in an increasingly 'done before' market.
+This is not to say all designs

-This is not to say all designs are going to be hideous just
+are going to be hideous just some.
+Another influence to exterior

-some.
-Another influence to exterior design will result from laws:
+design will result from laws: stricter pedestrian protection laws

-ends of cars to be 'softer'.
-This thinking has already been introduced
+are enforced requiring the front ends of cars to be 'softer'.
+This

-on some models.
-Overall, though, it is difficult to project how this
+it is difficult to project how this will ultimately affect the face

-will ultimately affect the face of car design.
+of car design.

 With the increased use of alternative fuel sources such as the hydrogen

-fuel cell and hydrogen combustion engine, vehicle bodies may begin
+combustion engine, vehicle bodies may begin reflecting the green nature

-reflecting the green nature of their power.
-However I believe this
+of their power.
+However I believe this to be a mistake.
+The Honda

-a success had it not been utterly repulsive.
-People were already wary
+Insight Hybrid might have been more of a success had it not been utterly

-of its power source and to then make them vomit in disgust at its
+repulsive.
+People were already wary of its power source and to then

-styling is just not intelligent.
-Why do all the eco-friendly cars
+Why do all the eco-friendly cars look like a 60's psychedelic nightmare?

-a decent concept car with an alternative engine?
-Things seem to be
+Why can't they just look like a decent concept car with an alternative

-improving however and BMW's H2R is an undeniably stunning vehicle,
+H2R is an undeniably stunning vehicle, if somewhat impractical.

-into mainstream prodution vehicles as an optional power source.
+vehicles as an optional power source.

-See: History
+See: History of car design from

-of car design from the 1950s to present day.
+the 1950s to present day

 INTERIOR DESIGN

-The interior of vehicles will also change, becoming
+The interior of vehicles will also change, becoming more user friendly

-mobile phone covers, an entire dash could be swapped to match your
+an entire dash could be swapped to match your mood.
+If you're a little

-mood.
-If you're a little bigger than average, why not fit an XXL seat
+bigger than average, why not fit an XXL seat in two easy steps?
+The

-in two easy steps?
-The possibilities will be endless in order to cater
+possibilities will be endless in order to cater for an increasingly

-for an increasingly demanding consumer.
+demanding consumer.

 ENGINE

-Alternative energy sources are becoming ever
+Alternative energy sources are becoming ever more popular.
+Government

-more popular.
-Government incentives will eventually force all but
+incentives will eventually force all but the super rich into environmentally

-then fuel cell cars will be just as rapid as their fossil fuel counterparts
+friendly cars.
+No problem.
+By then fuel cell cars will be just as

-but with none of the stench.
-However it may take some convincing to
+However it may take some convincing to get a 'petrol head' to put

-get a 'petrol head' to put down his piston and pick up a proton exchange
+down his piston and pick up a proton exchange membrane cathode.
+It's

-by collectors but not for a long time yet.
+but not for a long time yet.

 |